 Our first president was Clarence “Lucky” Lester, a member of the Tuskegee Airmen in World War II.
 He earned his nickname after flying more than 90 missions without being hit.
 He also downed three enemy aircraft in less than six minutes.
 Outside the military, “Lucky” was known as “Les” by friends and family.
 He was a passionate photographer and had an affinity for fast cars.

-After the war Lucky partnered with Donald “Don” Ogilvie, Herbert S. “Pug” Winokur Jr., and Bruce Caputo — who knew one another from business school and from working at the Pentagon — to establish the Inner City Fund.
+In 1969 Lucky partnered with Donald “Don” Ogilvie, Herbert S. “Pug” Winokur Jr., and Bruce Caputo — the four individuals knew one another from business school and from working at the Pentagon — to establish the Inner City Fund.
 Our founders, who did not take any outside funding to start the company, sought to finance minority-owned businesses in the nation’s capital.
-In 1972 we transitioned our focus to consulting, changed our name to ICF Incorporated, and became a well-respected advisor to a number of U.S. federal agencies.
+In 1972 we diversified and went into consulting, changed our name to ICF Incorporated, and became a well-respected advisor to a number of U.S. federal agencies.

-Some of our early clients included the National Security Council, the Office of Child Development, the National Academy of Sciences, the Federal Maritime Association, and the District of Columbia Public Schools system.
+Some of our early clients included the National Security Council, the Office of Child Development, the National Academy of Sciences, the Federal Maritime Commission, and the District of Columbia Public Schools system.
 By the mid-1970s, our founders were less involved in the business, pursuing other passions and career ventures.
-They had no idea how big ICF would become.
+According to co-founder Bruce Caputo, they had no idea how big ICF would become.

 During the 1970s U.S. federal agencies ramped up their regulatory activity — including at the newly created Environmental Protection Agency (EPA), established in 1970, and the Department of Energy (DoE) which was established in 1977.
 We partnered with these agencies early on to help drive results in energy, climate, and the environment.
-Other clients included the U.S. Department of Health, Education and Welfare; the U.S. Department of Labor; the U.S. Department of Transportation; the United States Agency for International Development (USAID); and The White House.
+Other early clients included the U.S. Department of Health, Education and Welfare (with functions now found in Department of Health and Human Services as well as Education); the U.S. Department of Labor; the U.S. Department of Transportation; the United States Agency for International Development (USAID); and The White House.
 While U.S. federal, state, and local governments comprised most of our client base during these years, we performed about 10 percent of our work for the private sector.

-In 1984 we won a project to help USAID implement the Demographic and Health Surveys (DHS) Program (initially as Macro International, Inc., later acquired by ICF), our longest-held continuous contract.
-Over the last 35 years we have collected, analyzed, and disseminated critical data on important health topics such as fertility, family planning, maternal and child health, gender and domestic violence, HIV/AIDS, malaria, nutrition, and environmental health.
+In 1984 we partnered with USAID to implement the Demographic and Health Surveys (DHS) Program (initially as Macro International, Inc., later acquired by ICF), our longest-held continuous contract.
+Over the last 35 years, working in 90 countries, we have collected, analyzed, and disseminated critical data on important health topics such as fertility, family planning, maternal and child health, gender and domestic violence, HIV/AIDS, malaria, nutrition, and environmental health.
 Health and government officials use the survey data to make important decisions to improve the overall health and economic status of populations in developing countries.

-We continued to pursue meaningful work, which led to two more high-profile projects in 1984.
-First, in partnership with the U.S. Department of Labor, we estimated the economic loss to Japanese Americans interned during World War II as part of a congressional commission.
-Additionally, in conjunction with the EPA, we published the groundbreaking book Greenhouse Effect and Sea Level Rise: A Challenge for this Generation, which was decades ahead of its time in its investigation of the potentially catastrophic implications of the “greenhouse effect” and the impact of global warming on sea levels.
+Also in 1984 under contract with the Commission on Wartime Relocation and Internment of Civilians, we estimated the economic losses to Japanese Americans interned during World War II.
+Additionally, in conjunction with the EPA, we published the groundbreaking book Greenhouse Effect and Sea Level Rise: A Challenge for this Generation, that was decades ahead of its time in its investigation of the potentially catastrophic implications of the “greenhouse effect” and the impact of global warming on sea levels.

 But it wasn’t all about climate and energy; we also expanded our scope in health and human services during this time.
 In 1990 ICF began operating and managing the Child Welfare Information Gateway (initially as Caliber Associates, later acquired by ICF), an online library with hundreds of thousands of resources dedicated to protecting children and strengthening families.
 In 1990 we also implemented The Behavioral Risk Factor Surveillance System (BRFSS) (initially as Macro International, Inc., later acquired by ICF), a powerful tool for targeting and building health promotion activities across the nation, on behalf of the Centers for Disease Control (CDC).

 Four years later, in 2003, we started a relationship with the Office of Head Start (initially as Caliber Associates, later acquired by ICF), that continues today.
-For more than 15 years we have worked together to manage the Head Start program that helps the nation’s most at-risk populations achieve the highest-possible performance in school readiness, child welfare, family engagement, professional development, and community support.
+For more than 15 years we have supported Head Start programs in multiple regions across the U.S. to help the nation’s most at-risk populations achieve the highest-possible performance in school readiness, child welfare, family engagement, professional development, and community support.
 Services include language and literacy learning, healthy meals, and financial planning.
 Head Start today supports roughly 1 million people, including children under the age five and expectant mothers.

 The 2000s were a time of rapid growth for us.
 Following the leveraged buyout of 1999 we acquired several companies to add subject matter expertise and implementation skills to our offerings.
 We acquired two divisions of Arthur D. Little (2002) strengthening our environment, energy, applied technology and program management capabilities.
 In 2005 we acquired Synergy, Inc., enabling ICF to provide mission-critical and technology-based solutions for the U.S. Department of Defense and other federal and state agencies.
 Also in 2005 we acquired Caliber Associates, enhancing our IT and workforce offerings for the U.S. Defense, Education, Health and Human Services and Justice departments.

 In 2005 the most active Atlantic hurricane season in recorded history saw catastrophic damage to the southeastern U.S., particularly from Category 5 Hurricanes Katrina and Rita.
-These storms, among the top 10 most intense Atlantic storms in history, battered U.S. states Florida and Louisiana just one month apart.
+These storms, among the top 10 most intense Atlantic storms ever, battered U.S. states Florida, Louisiana, Mississippi, Alabama, Texas, Georgia, and several others just one month apart.
 Nearly 4,000 lives were lost, and damages totaled over $180 billion.
-In the aftermath of Hurricanes Katrina and Rita, we partnered with the State of Louisiana to implement Road Home, the state’s Community Development Block Grant - Disaster Recovery (CDBG-DR) program.
+In the aftermath of Hurricanes Katrina and Rita, we worked with the State of Louisiana to implement Road Home, the state’s Community Development Block Grant - Disaster Recovery (CDBG-DR) program.
+The U.S. Department of Housing and Urban Development (HUD) awarded the grant to the state of Louisiana.
 CDBG is one of the largest continuously run programs at the U.S. Department of Housing and Urban Development (HUD).
-The Road Home, a joint effort with several partners and federal agencies, including the Federal Emergency Management Agency (FEMA), was an ambitious and complex project that would eventually become the largest single housing recovery effort in U.S. history.
+Our long history of supporting HUD CDBG work since the 1980s positioned us well for this work.
+The Road Home, a joint effort with numerous partners and local, state, and federal agencies, including the Federal Emergency Management Agency (FEMA), was an ambitious and complex project that would eventually become the largest single housing recovery effort in U.S. history.

 Our organic and acquisitive growth during the period from 1999 to 2006 allowed us to do something big: we went public on NASDAQ with the stock ticker ICFI on September 28, 2006, having raised $56M.
-That same year, compelled by our corporate commitment to environmental stewardship, ICF employees pushed the company to take more responsibility for our carbon footprint.
+That same year, compelled by our corporate commitment to environmental stewardship, we decided to take more responsibility for our carbon footprint.
 We became the first professional services firm in the world to achieve net carbon neutrality by purchasing high-quality carbon offsets.

-From 2007 to 2009 we quickly grew through a series of strategic acquisitions including: Energy and Environmental Analysis (EEA) (2007), enhancing our capabilities in alternative fuels such as natural gas, and in automotive emissions and fuel efficiency technologies that impact greenhouse gas emissions; Advanced Performance Consulting Group (APCG) (2007), broadening our capabilities in federal organizational performance, human capital, and strategic communications consulting; Z-Tech Corporation (2007), which brought additional health technology skills; Simat, Hilliesen & Eichner (SH&E) (2007), which added aviation consulting capabilities; Jones & Stokes (2008), which expanded our geographic presence to the West Coast and greatly enhanced our environmental expertise; Macro International, Inc. (2009), which significantly increased our public health and international health portfolio; and Jacob & Sundstrom, Inc. (2009) which brought cybersecurity and identity management.
+From 2007 to 2009 we grew through a series of strategic acquisitions including: Energy and Environmental Analysis (EEA) (2007), enhancing our capabilities in alternative fuels such as natural gas, and in automotive emissions and fuel efficiency technologies that impact greenhouse gas emissions; Advanced Performance Consulting Group (APCG) (2007), broadening our capabilities in federal organizational performance, human capital, and strategic communications consulting; Z-Tech Corporation (2007), bringing additional health technology skills; Simat, Hilliesen & Eichner (SH&E) (2007), which added aviation consulting capabilities; Jones & Stokes (2008), expanding our geographic presence on the West Coast and bringing field-based environmental capabilities that established us as a leader in the environmental planning and infrastructure field; Macro International, Inc. (2009), which significantly increased our public health and international health portfolio; and Jacob & Sundstrom, Inc. (2009) which brought cybersecurity and identity and access management